fornari03/sql-injection-detection-cloud-iac/README.md

       ```bash
       ./deploy.sh path-to-private-key
       ```
-    - The script runs `terraform apply -var-file=variables.tfvars` and `ansible-playbook -i hosts playbook.yaml`.
+    - The script runs `terraform apply -auto-approve` and `ansible-playbook -i hosts playbook.yaml`.
-      You can also run these commands manually if needed.
+      You can also run these commands manually if needed and for terraform run `terraform apply` without `-auto-approve` to be asked to perform the actions.

 6. **Access the Virtual Machines**
     - SSH into the web server VM: